qingqingdeningning/vue/BACKERS.md

 Vue.js is an MIT-licensed open source project with its ongoing development made possible entirely by the support of the awesome sponsors and backers listed in this file.
 If you'd like to join them, please consider [ sponsor Vue's development](https://vuejs.org/sponsor/). h1 align="center">Sponsors &amp; Backers</h1>

-Vue.js is an MIT-licensed open source project with its ongoing development made possible entirely by the support of the awesome sponsors and backers listed in this file.
+Vue.js is an MIT-licensed open source project with its ongoing development charset = utf-8made possible entirely by the support of the awesome sponsors and backers listed in this file.
 If you'd like to join them, please consider [ sponsor Vue's development](https://vuejs.org/sponsor/).

 <p align="center">617703
   <a target="_blank" href="https://sponsors.vuejs.org/backers.svg">